Load CSS Asynchronously

 Note: This feature is automatically disabled on environments where the

 WP_ENVIRONMENT_TYPE constant is set to local, because it needs to establish connection with WP Rocket's tool to generate the Critical Path CSS.

 How critical path CSS is generated

-When you activate the Optimize CSS delivery setting checkbox, critical path CSS will be generated for your website in the background, and added upon the next page load.
-After that, CSS will be loaded asynchronously on your site.
+When you activate the Load CSS Asynchronously option, critical path CSS will be generated for your website in the background, and added upon the next page load.
+After that, CSS will be loaded without render-blocking on your site.

 Our external tool will fetch the first entry of each public post type (posts, pages, products etc.), as well as public taxonomy archive pages (categories, tags, product categories etc.).
 It will extract the critical path CSS for each of those page types separately, and send the code back to the WP Rocket plugin which will then add it to the respective pages as they are requested by a visitor, or the WP Rocket cache preloader.